wso2/docs-choreo-dev/en/docs/get-started/tutorials/secure-an-api-with-role-based-access-control.md

             Enabling Asgardeo as the default key manager has the following effects:

-            - Existing applications created via the Developer Portal in your Organization will continue to function as usual.
-However, any new application you create within the Organization will use Asgardeo as the key manager.
+            - Existing applications created via the Developer Portal in your organization will continue to function as usual.
+However, any new application you create within the organization will use Asgardeo as the key manager.
             - New grant types such as **Password**, **Authorization Code**, **PKCE**, and **Implicit**, which were not available in Choreo will become available.
             - The capability to add an external IdP will be disabled because Asgardeo does not support token exchange.
 However, you can use the federation capabilities of Asgardeo to achieve similar functionality.